Generic Name: Fluoxetine hydrochloride

 Potential for Other Drugs to Affect Fluoxetine

-Drugs Tightly Bound to Plasma Proteins -Because Fluoxetine is tightly bound to plasma protein, adverse effects may result from displacement of protein-bound Fluoxetine by other tightly bound drugs [see Clinical Pharmacology (12.3)].
+Drugs tightly bound to plasma proteins-Because Fluoxetine is tightly bound to plasma proteins, adverse effects may result from displacement of protein-bound Fluoxetine by other tightly-bound drugs [see Clinical Pharmacology (12.3)].

 Potential for Fluoxetine to Affect Other Drugs

 Pimozide-Concomitant use in patients taking pimozide is contraindicated.
 Pimozide can prolong the QT interval.
 Fluoxetine can increase the level of pimozide through inhibition of CYP2D6.
 Fluoxetine can also prolong the QT interval.
 Clinical studies of pimozide with other antidepressants demonstrate an increase in drug interaction or QT prolongation.
 While a specific study with pimozide and Fluoxetine has not been conducted, the potential for drug interactions or QT prolongation warrants restricting the concurrent use of pimozide and Fluoxetine [see Contraindications (4.2), Warnings and Precautions (5.11), and Drug Interactions (7.7)].

-Thioridazine administration produces a dose-related prolongation of the QT interval, which is associated with serious ventricular arrhythmias, such as Torsade de Pointes-type arrhythmias, and sudden death.
+Thioridazine administration produces a dose-related prolongation of the QT interval, which is associated with serious ventricular arrhythmias, such as Torsades de Pointes-type arrhythmias, and sudden death.
 This risk is expected to increase with Fluoxetine-induced inhibition of thioridazine metabolism.

 Benzodiazapines-The half-life of concurrently administered diazepam may be prolonged in some patients [see Clinical Pharmacology (12.3)].
 Co-administration of alprazolam and Fluoxetine has resulted in increased alprazolam plasma concentrations and in further psychomotor performance decrement due to increased alprazolam levels.

 Antipsychotics-Some clinical data suggests a possible pharmacodynamic and/or pharmacokinetic interaction between SSRIs and antipsychotics.
 Elevation of blood levels of haloperidol and clozapine has been observed in patients receiving concomitant Fluoxetine.

 Anticonvulsants-Patients on stable doses of phenytoin and carbamazepine have developed elevated plasma anticonvulsant concentrations and clinical anticonvulsant toxicity following initiation of concomitant Fluoxetine treatment.